Kwil Review – The smartest way to do a will?

 Kwil customer reviews?

-Kwil has around 700 reviews on Trustpilot and is rated 4.9 out of 5.0.
+Kwil has around 700 reviews on Trustpilot and is rated 4.3 out of 5.0.
 The majority, 99%, rate the service as excellent or great.
-There are only a couple of negative reviews, one citing a bug in the system that didn’t let them enter the correct number of beneficiaries and another querying how secure payments are.
+Of the negative reviews, some cite delays in customer service and delays in processing. one citing a bug in the system that didn’t let them enter the correct number of beneficiaries and another querying how secure payments are.
 Kwil said its payment system is secure.
 It is also worth bearing in mind that issues may not emerge until the user dies and their will is accessed, by which point it could be too late.

 Kwil vs Solicitor wills